 The International Council of E-Commerce Consultants (EC-Council) is a member-based organisation that certifies individuals in various e-business and information security skills.
-It is the owner and creator of the renowned Certified Ethical Hacker (CEH), Computer Hacking Forensics Investigator (CHFI) and EC-Council Certified Security Analyst (ECSA)/License Penetration Tester (LPT) certification, and as well as many others certification schemes, that are offered in over 87 countries globally.
+It is the owner and creator of the renowned Certified Ethical Hacker (CEH), Computer Hacking Forensics Investigator (CHFI) and EC-Council Certified Security Analyst (ECSA)/Licensed Penetration Tester (LPT) certification, as well as many other certification schemes, that are offered in more than 87 countries globally.

 IT Governance Ltd is an EC-Council Accredited Training Center (ATC) and provides the best instructor-led exam preparation experience possible for the Certified Ethical Hacker (CEH) qualification.

 Launched in 2003 by the EC-Council, the Certified Ethical Hacker (CEH) qualification is globally recognised as the vendor-neutral credential of choice for developing a senior career as an ethical hacker or penetration tester.

 The purpose of the CEH credential is to: